Cannabis in Connecticut

-Cannabis in Connecticut is legal for recreational use since July 1, 2021.
+Cannabis in Connecticut has been legal for recreational use since July 1, 2021.
 Medical use was legalized through legislation passed in 2012.

 Decriminalization (2011)

 In June 2011, Governor Dannel Malloy signed legislation that decriminalized cannabis possession.
 This followed a close vote in the Senate and 90–57 vote in the House.
 Governor Malloy stated:

 "Let me make it clear - we are not legalizing the use of marijuana.
 In modifying this law, we are recognizing that the punishment should fit the crime, and acknowledging the effects of its application.
 There is no question that the state’s criminal justice resources could be more effectively utilized for convicting, incarcerating and supervising violent and more serious offenders."

 Medical cannabis (2012)

 In June 2012, Governor Malloy signed into law a medical marijuana program for his state, following a 21–13 vote in the Senate.